FOSSEE/st-scripts/symbolics.rst

 {{{ Part of Notebook with title }}}

-We would be using simple mathematical functions on the sage notebook for this tutorial .
+We would be using simple mathematical functions on the sage notebook for this tutorial.

 During the course of the tutorial we will learn

 {{{ Part of Notebook with outline }}}

-To define symbolic expressions in sage .
+To define symbolic expressions in sage.
 Use built-in costants and function.
-Integration , differentiation using sage .
+Integration, differentiation using sage.
 Defining matrices.
-Defining Symbolic functions .
-Simplifying and solving symbolic expressions and functions
+Defining Symbolic functions.
+Simplifying and solving symbolic expressions and functions.

+.. #[Nishanth]: The formatting is all messed up
+                First fix the formatting and compile the rst The I shall review

 Using sage we can perform mathematical operations on symbols .